TeutonicTerrror/TeutonicFlarial/README.md

 # 🚀 TeutonicTerror's Flarial Client Mod
 **aka "Terrial"**

-A enhanced Minecraft client mod featuring curated presets and improved UI elements.
+An enhanced theme for the Minecraft Client: Flarial

 ---